swc-project/swc

 minifier (library)

-JavaScript minification and optimization tooling
+JavaScript minification functionality

 react-compiler (library)

-React-specific compilation and optimization features
+React-specific compilation features

-types (library)
+types (shared)

 binding_core_node (library)